mwhsu/shoutout-24c1d/content/pages/index.md

         image_alt: Feature 2 placeholder image
         image_position: left
         actions: []
+        title: >-
+          Relax, while we recruit micro-influencers and manage your campaign start to finish
       - title: Review and celebrate the results
         content: >
           Watch your branded content come through and review the key metrics for